HOW TO GET GIGS

 In recent years, the live sector of the music industry has blossomed while others have faltered and declined.
-With the popularity of file sharing, illegal downloading and streaming, bands are having to focus more on the revenue that they can earn from performing live shows and less on what they can generate through record sales.
+With streaming now the dominant way people consume music, bands are having to focus more on the revenue that they can earn from performing live shows and less on what they can generate through recorded music alone.

 While having somebody to take care of arranging gigs for you is convenient and makes the process easier, it is costly and not a strict requirement.

-There are many things that you can do yourself to get gigs for your original band and put yourself out there.
-Below are some ideas that you can use to book shows.
+There are many things that you can do yourself to get gigs for your original band and put yourself on the radar of promoters and venues.
+Here are some top tips.

 Have material to present and promote

-Having an EP or Album, along with a lead single and B-side recorded that you can send out to promoters will greatly improve your chances of getting a gig.
+Having an EP or Album, along with a lead single and B-side recorded that you can send out to promoters is a real game changer.
+If you can get it up on streaming platforms like Spotify and Bandcamp too, even better – it makes it easy for anyone to listen with a single link.

-While physical format CDs are useful to have on hand for any useful contacts you meet, sending digital copies via Dropbox or directing them to a website or social media profile where they can hear your music can work, too.
+While physical format CDs are useful to have on hand for any useful contacts you meet, sending digital files or links is often the quickest and most practical way to get your music heard by the right people.

 Send out a press kit or EPK

-The press kit should include your contact information and a good biography of the band that lets the promoter know what to expect from you.
+The press kit should include your contact information and a good biography of the band that lets the reader know what the band does and who is in it.
+It should be engaging and easy to read, giving them a reason to listen to your music.

-You can include your influences so that they can get an idea for your style of music, and some professional photographs if you have any.
+You can include your influences so that they can get an idea for your style of music, and some professional looking photos.
+Make sure to include links to your streaming profiles (Spotify, Apple Music, Bandcamp), your social media accounts, and any notable press coverage or reviews.

 Your press kit is kind of like your CV or portfolio, and is your chance to make a good impression.
-If you have any press quotes from newspapers, magazines or anyone else about your music, make sure to include them too!
+It is a reflection of you and your band, so take the time to make it something you are proud of.

-It’s also good to include a quote or two from positive reviews from any past shows, and maybe a press release to really grab attention.
+It’s also good to include a quote or two from positive reviews from any past shows, and maybe a press release about any new music.

 Networking

-See if you can make contacts at as many venues in your local area as you can, in order to maximise your chances of getting a gig.
-You can mail your CDs, deliver them in person, or send songs and information electronically.
+See if you can make contacts at as many venues in your local area as you can, in order to maximise your chances.
+Contact the venue via e-mail, social media, or in person.
+Have a listen to the kind of music they host and make sure your band would fit with their events.

-No matter which route you take, make sure that you label your CD or files to ensure they don’t get lost in the shuffle.
+No matter which route you take, make sure that you label your CD or files to ensure they don’t get lost among the masses.
+Include the band name, email and phone number so that it is easy for the venue to get in touch with you.

-Promoters and venues generally will have a lot of bands trying to get on their shows, so if you don’t hear back from them, don’t be afraid to call them and chase it up.
+Promoters and venues generally will have a lot of bands trying to get on their shows, so if you don’t hear back, don’t be too disheartened.
+Just keep trying.

-If you are persistent, the promoter will take more notice of you and realise you are serious about wanting a chance to perform.
+If you are persistent, the promoter will take more notice of you and realise you are serious about what you do.

 Don’t take lack of response as a “no” straight away.
 Keep up the contact and put pressure on them and your chances of getting booked will increase.